 essentially trivialize the lives of human beings who have lived before.

 Can we then say that as a knowledge system, modern science is self-negating?

 Yes.
-A knowledge system ignorant of the nature of knowledge (epistemology), is a system that is essentially self-negating.
-In other words, since knowledge is the defining verity of a human being, when a human being is ignorant of the nature of knowledge, he or she is not essentially self-aware or self-knowing.
-Indeed, it is self-negation which manifests as our suicidal lifestyle.
+A knowledge system ignorant of the nature or truth of knowledge (epistemology), is a system that is essentially self-ignorant or self-negating.
+In other words, since knowledge is the defining verity of a human being, when a human being is ignorant of the truth of the knowledge, he or she is not self-aware.
+This self-negation in the domain of knowledge is what manifesting as our suicidal lifestyle in general.

 A (Very) Brief History of Modern Science

 To begin with, how did modern science come to have such an erroneous, unphilosophical, orientation?

 All knowledge is inseparable from the knower, the human being.
 We call something knowledge when it is sensible, affective or valuable for a human being; he or she is the converging, integrative point of all knowledge.
 Therefore, until the modern era, philosophy (the science of principles) that contemplates the purpose or meaning of human existence, had been considered as the foundation of all specialized fields of knowledge.
 Likewise, since the essential reality of human existence cannot be different from the reality of the whole existence i.e., the universe, cosmological enquiries into the nature of the universe, the relationship between the human being and the universe, or the significance of the human being in the universe etc., were essentially understood as philosophical matters.
 That is to say, psychology and cosmology, the microcosm and the macrocosm, were always understood dialectically or as the necessary counterparts of the same reality.
 Subjects like astrology, biology, alchemy (chemistry), etc. conducted their research within this overarching, dialectical framework provided by philosophy.